lucas-zhao6/YalieSearch-Web/DEPLOYMENT.md

 git push -u origin main
 ```

-### 1.2 Upload Embeddings File
+### 1.2 Prepare Embeddings File

+The embeddings file is already copied to `backend/data/yalie_embedding.json` and will be included in the Docker build.

-The `yalie_embedding.json` file is too large for git.
-You'll upload it separately to Railway.
+**Note:** The file is ~71MB.
+If you encounter issues pushing to GitHub:
+- Use Git LFS: `git lfs track "backend/data/*.json"`
+- Or use a `.gitignore` rule and upload to cloud storage instead

 ## Step 2: Deploy Backend to Railway